 - Detox diets promise to cleanse the body toxins by eliminating almost all foods except juices and raw vegetables.
 (It is important to note that as long as we have a functioning liver, our body naturally removes toxins.)

-- Vegetarian/Vegan diets suggest that weight gain is caused by hormones injected in livestock and promote eliminating all meat products and all animal products, respectively.
+- Vegetarian/Vegan diets suggest that weight gain is caused by hormones injected in livestock.
+They promote eliminating all meat products and all animal products, respectively.

 - Clean Eating diets promise weight loss by eliminating any food that has been processed beyond harvest.

-- Grain-free diets promote the idea that a multitude of human health problems can be linked to eating grains, and promote eliminating grains entirely from our diets.
+- Grain-free diets promote the idea that a multitude of human health problems can be linked to eating grains.
+They promote eliminating grains entirely from our diets.

 - Fasting diets promote health by eliminating all food from our bodies for various periods of time.

-This is dangerous for those of us who are susceptible to eating disorders, because we often use eating behaviors subconsciously to pursue worthiness and goodness.
+This is dangerous for those of us who are susceptible to eating disorders.
+We often use eating behaviors subconsciously to pursue worthiness and goodness.
 By following one of these programs, we can hide our eating disorders in plain sight.
-When people comment positively on our weight loss (an indication of an eating disorder) we mention that we were “inspired” by one of these diets and people immediately honor our efforts, praise our dedication, and ask for tips or provide advice for being even more restrictive and successful on one of these Foodphobic diets.

 FYI: the science sucks